 A linear or a triangular shape would be optimal if the volume to excavate was to be minimised, but this approach was clearly not chosen.
 The volume to excavate was therefore not the main design parameter and it may be accepted that (like today) excavation in a sandy subsoil was relatively cheap compared to the cost of quay wall building.

-The hexagonal shape must therefore have attracted the Roman designers for other reasons:
+The hexagonal shape is not particularly optimal from a point of view of number of berths or volume of excavation.
+It must therefore have attracted the Roman designers for other reasons:

 - integration into the existing geography and land use,